Sign Up

 Emma Flyte (Ruth Bradley) and Jackson Lamb (Gary Oldman) in Slow Horses.

 In Only Murders in the Building, a show he co-created, Steve Martin is a goofy but nonetheless egocentric delight as Charles-Haden Savage, a former TV cop show star from the 1990s whose efforts to be cool or considered are often sidetracked by a narcissistic streak that is more amusing than problematic.
-But Charles is a more than OK boomer.
+But Charles is a more than OK Boomer.
 Seeing him come alive in the company of unlikely new pals and true crime podcasters Mabel Mora (Selena Gomez) and Oliver Putnam (Martin Short) is a genuine delight.

 Both shows also work their way around a season-long case: a threat to national security for Slow Horses and a homicide with quirky clues in the Manhattan apartment building where Only Murders is set.
-By all rights, they should be getting repetitive, but there’s a thoughtfulness in the writing – overseen by Will Smith (Veep) on the former and John Hoffman (Grace and Frankie) the latter – that provides genuine nuance and surprising twists.
+By rights, they should be getting repetitive, but there’s a thoughtfulness in the writing – overseen by Will Smith (Veep) on the former and John Hoffman (Grace and Frankie) the latter – that provides genuine nuance and surprising twists.
 The passing of time has added welcome wrinkles.

 Selena Gomez stars in Only Murders in the Building with Martin Short and Steve Martin.